urbit/old-urbit.org/bestiary/hoon/rune/col/clfs.markdown

 ###Notes###

-`:/` is only used in the bowels of string interpolation.
+In practice, `:/` is only used in the bowels of string interpolation.